 Making Christmas ornaments with kids can be difficult.
-This angel ornament is super quick and easy for preschool and kindergarten kids to make at home or in a faith-based school setting.
+This angel craft is super quick and easy for preschool and kindergarten kids to make at home or in a faith-based school setting.

 With very little teacher prep and using materials you probably have on hand, these homemade ornaments will look absolutely adorable on the Christmas tree!

-This is an ornament I remember making when I was in preschool many years ago.
+This is a clothespin angel ornament I remember making when I was in preschool many years ago.
 Kid made ornaments are the best because they are treasured for years to come by all parents and families.

 While they’re fun to make, crafting with kids can be challenging so it’s always best to have helpers or parent volunteers in the classroom during this time.

-To make the angel ornament you will need the following supplies:
+To make the clothespin angel ornament with a coffee filter you will need the following supplies: